Are you experiencing repetitive nuisance alarms?

 An embedded microcontroller provides supplementary protection

 With an embedded microcontroller, the TTK water sensing cable becomes digital.
-Each individual cable (maximum standard length 49 ft) is designed to be independent and tolerates a level of pollution that does not affect its performance.
+Each individual cable (maximum standard length 49 ft) is designed to be independent and tolerate a level of pollution that does not affect its performance.
 Compared with using an analog cable (water cable without a microcontroller) there is no accumulation of pollution on the cable.
-That’s why it is not necessary to carry out preventive cleaning on installed TTK sensing cables.
+That's why it is not necessary to carry out preventive cleaning on installed TTK sensing cables.

 TTK Dust-Resistant Water Sensing Cable

-Thanks to the unique and patented cable structure, the TTK water sensing cable can efficiently prevent false alarms that have been triggered by dust, condensation and metal parts.
+Thanks to the unique and patented cable structure, the TTK water sensing cable can efficiently prevent false alarms that have been triggered by dust, condensation, and metal parts.
 It can therefore be installed near the risk source to ensure a very early detection, without worrying about any ambiguous alarms!

 Call us today at (855) 737-4718 to learn more, or fill out our online form and someone will get back to you.